 These Durham City Homes interpretation panels involved community engagement in the form of working with local schools and heritage groups in order to create a set of interpretation that told the story of social housing in the post war period.

-We design and manufacture a wide range of steel and wooden lecterns, signs, frames and structures to display interpretation panels and interpretation boards.
-Typical products we produce are: Interpretation Panels, Way Markers, Finger Posts, General Signage and landscape solutions including seating and sculptural work.
+Differentia designs and manufactures a wide range of steel and wooden lecterns, signs, frames and structures to display interpretation panels.
+Typical products we produce are: Interpretation Panels, Way Markers, Finger Posts, General Signage and artistic landscape solutions including seating and sculptural work.